-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2016 and 2015

 (i) Employee compensation costs:

 Short-term employee benefit obligations are measured on an undiscounted basis and are expensed as the related service is provided.
 The Company recognizes a liability when we have a present legal or constructive obligation to pay the amount as a result of past service provided by the employee, and the obligation can be estimated reliably.